Jackzmc/rs-steam-workshop-api/README.md

-# rs-steamwebapi
+# rs-steam-workshop-api
-A rust library for the steam web api
+A rust library for the steam web workshop api